-Location: Gull Lake, SK
+Where: Gull Lake, SK

 Fuel source: Wind

 - The Government of Canada has provided funding through the Wind Power Production Incentive (WPPI) program.
+This includes:

-The Cypress Wind Power Facility is located approximately 12 kilometres southwest of Gull Lake.
+This facility is located about 12 kilometres southwest of Gull Lake.